front-commerce/developers.front-commerce.com/docs/create-a-ui-component.md

 > first.

 In this guide, we will learn how to build a UI Component.
 We will do so by creating our own.
-However, if you dive into the `src/web/theme/ui` folder of your Front-Commerce application, you will find out that those components are built this way too.
+Front-Commerce’s core UI components follow the same principles and you could dive into the `src/web/theme/ui` folder to find examples by reading our source code.

 But first, let's define what is an ideal UI Component.